|

 have found make the best research candidates.

-stocks are tempting investments, but only if you pick financially strong
+tempting investments, but only if you pick financially strong companies.

-companies.
-Here's a list of the high dividend yield stocks with a strong
+Here's a list of high dividend stocks with a strong

 Pinpoints